How to Keep Bees Away From Hummingbird Feeders

 Honeybees swarming hummingbird feeder with yellow inserts image.

 With proper bee guards, the birds will be able to reach deep down to access the syrup with their long tongues.
-Insects will not be able to access the syrup and have to reason to revisit.
+Insects that can’t reach the syrup have little reason to keep returning.

 You may be able to purchase bee guards for your existing saucer feeders.
 This is the most effective deterrent for keeping bees away from feeders and outdoor areas.
 No access to sweet liquid.